canonical/kafka-operator/docs/reference/r-listeners.md

-*Internal listeners* are used for internal traffic and exchange of information between Kafka brokers, whereas *external listeners* are used for external clients to are to be optionally enabled based the relations created on particular charm endpoints.
+*Internal listeners* are used for internal traffic and exchange of information between Kafka brokers, whereas *external listeners* are used for external clients to be optionally enabled based the relations created on particular charm endpoints.
 Each listener is characterized by a specific port, scope and protocol.

-In the following table we summarize the protocols, the port and the relation that each listener is binded to.
-Nota that based on whether `certificates` relation is present, one of two mutually exclusive type of listener can be opened.
+In the following table we summarize the protocols, the port and the relation that each listener is bound to.
+Nota that based on whether a `certificates` relation is present, one of two mutually exclusive type of listener can be opened.